Azure/azure-functions-openapi-extension/docs/openapi-core.md

 * `BodyType`: defines the type of the request payload.
 * `Description`: is the description of the request payload.
 * `Required`: indicates whether the request payload is mandatory or not.
+* `Deprecated`: indicates whether the request body is deprecated or not.
+Default is `false`.
+If this is set to `true`, this request body won't be showing up the UI and Open API document.

 ### `OpenApiResponseWithBodyAttribute` ###